Azitc/Gaussian-TS-FastIRC/README.md

    alias firc='/path/to/firc_script'
    ```
    make sure to select the chmodded file.
 This alias can be customized such as `alias fastirc='/path/to/firc_script'`
+<br /> Or alternatively, you can just write the alias to source the .sh file, its the same thing
 <br /><br />
 ## How to Use
 Simple as sourcing the script with transition state log file that have frequency calculated.
 If the script cannot find imaginary frequency it will exit.